miscreant/meta/README.md

 ### 3. Q: What's the tl;dr for why I should use this?

+A: It provides stronger security properties as compared to **AES-GCM**.
+On Intel-based CPUs there is a ~50% performance hit, however on devices without hardware acceleration for GCM's GHASH function (e.g. IoT/embedded), the performance should be much better.

-A: It provides stronger security properties at the cost of a small performance hit as compared to **AES-GCM**.
-We hope to have benchmarks soon so we can show exactly how much performance is lost, however the scheme is still amenable to full hardware acceleration and should still remain very fast.
+We hope to have benchmarks soon so we can show exactly how much performance is lost/gained over **AES-GCM** and **AES-GCM-SIV** on various platforms, however the scheme is still amenable to full hardware acceleration/parallelization (at least in **AES-PMAC-SIV**'s case)  and should still remain very fast.

 The **CHAIN** construction achieves the best-possible security for an online [authenticated encryption] scheme (OAE2).